Introduction.

 Jim Gates explains the difference in the following manner:

 According to string theory, supersymmetry may exist (I do not know if the math requires it).
 Of course, it may not be REQUIRED for string theory to work, but it is thought to have existed at one point when the universe was much hotter.
-Physicists are searching for supersymmetry particles through powerful Large Hadron Collisions collisions but no success yet.
+Physicists are searching for supersymmetry particles through powerful Large Hadron Collider collisions, but no success yet.

-Anyways, as Gates and his research team at University of Maryland was going through the supersymmetry equations, they noticed a pattern in something called adinkras.
+Anyways, as Gates and his research team at the University of Maryland were going through the supersymmetry equations, they noticed a pattern in something called adinkras.

 Math Patterns & Adinkras